On-Prem Relay Deployment

 Installing a Relay

-2. From the device document page of the selected device, click on the Install on-prem-relay icon icon to open the Install Relay wizard.
+3. From the Overview tab of the selected device, click on the Install relay Install on-prem-relay icon icon to open the Install Relay wizard.

 Note: The Install Relay and Uninstall Relay buttons are visible only for admin users.